 First simple statement to understand : Organic wine is wine made from organically grown grapes.
 Simple.

 Second simple statement to understand : Any chemical compound used in organic grape growing/wine-making must not have any detrimental effect on the environment or on human health.

-Grapes must be certified ‘organic’ according to their nation’s regulations.
+Grapes are certified ‘organic’ according to their nation’s regulations*.
 This mean grapes grown free of synthetic pesticides, fungicides, herbicides or any chemical residues.